HL7/data-access-policies/input/pagecontent/fineGrainPatientAccess.md

 This EAI will interact with the FHIR server when it receives the request and apply Permission-based filters to the request before sending the response to the initial request sender.

 #### Workflow:
-1. The data collector sends a REST API request (e.g., `GET /Patient?family=Baker`) with its scope and Permission ID within the Oauth2token.
+1. The data collector sends a REST API request (e.g., `GET /Patient?family=Baker`) with its scope and Permission ID within the OAuth2 token.
 2. The middleware retrieves the relevant Permission resource from the FHIR server.
 3. The middleware applies the 4th security layer by modifying the request to target only allowed resources (e.g., patients tagged with `TAG_1` and not patients tagged with `VIP`).
 4. The FHIR server responds with raw resource data.